 The Charles Perkins Centre offers a number of research scholarships open to undergraduate, postgraduate, and PhD students.

-Successful students will undertake eight weeks of paid research during the summer break to realise innovative and collaborative project ideas that contribute to the understanding, management or prevention of the individual and societal impacts of obesity, diabetes, cardiovascular disease and related conditions.
+Successful students undertake eight weeks of paid research over the summer to realise innovative and collaborative project ideas that contribute to the understanding, management or prevention of the individual and societal impacts of obesity, diabetes, cardiovascular disease and related conditions.

-The scholarship will be open to all University of Sydney undergraduate and postgraduate coursework students, from any area of study and with any level of research experience.
+The scholarship is open to undergraduate and postgraduate coursework students who are currently enrolled at the University of Sydney, from any area of study and with any level of research experience.

 This scholarship is unique, as no projects are specified for applicants to choose from.
 Instead, students are encouraged to develop and submit their own research project ideas in-line with the Charles Perkins Centre research strategy, mission, and goals.